shownola/shownola-portfolio/README.md

 * ...

- * Recent scope for blogs
+ * Recent scope for blogs - DONE
+ * Update blog scope so only admin users can see drafts - DONE
+ * Hide draft posts via show action for blogs - DONE
  * Require a topic for blogs
  * Topic index and show
  * Topic for blog widget with scope for topics with blogs